onepub-dev/dcli/README.md

     createDir('tmp');

     // Lets write some text to a file.
-    // We use dart 2.6 extensions so we can
+    // DShell uses dart 2.6 extensions.
-    // can treat a string that contains a file name
+    // Ths allows us to extend [String] with
+    // functions like [write] and [append]
+    // [write] and [append] treat the contents
-    // as a file and write or append to that file.
+    // of the [String] as a filename.

-    // Truncate any existing file content and write
+    // Truncate any existing content
+    // of the file 'tmp/text.txt' and write
     // 'Hello world' to the file.
     'tmp/text.txt'.write('Hello world');